The crew of the Nebuchadnezzar.

 - Bald of Awesome: He is very badass.

-- Big Good: Mainly in the first movie until he is usurped by Neo himself.
+- Big Good: He's this even though Lock leads the rebels in Zion.
+This is mainly in the first movie until he is usurped by Neo himself.
 As the most infamous terrorist in the Matrix, he's the main symbol and inspiration that people have in the fight against the Machines.

 - Bring It: The most important thing he taught Neo?
 That awesome stance.